microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.2.md

 ## New `jsx: react-native`

-React-native build pipeline expects all files to have a `.js` extensions even if the file contains JSX syntax.
+React-native build pipeline expects all files to have a `.js` extension even if the file contains JSX syntax.
-The new [`jsx`](/tsconfig#jsx) value `react-native` will persevere the JSX syntax in the output file, but give it a `.js` extension.
+The new [`jsx`](/tsconfig#jsx) value `react-native` will preserve the JSX syntax in the output file, but give it a `.js` extension.